ai-building-blocks/process-files-service/README.md

 1. Fork the repository
 2. Create your feature branch
 3. Run tests and linting
+4. Document and update following https://github.com/greatunlearning
-4. Submit a pull request
+5. Submit a pull request

 ## License